galaxyproject/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 > {: .solution}
 > > ### {% icon comment %} Important : Be careful of the file format
 > >
-> > During each step of preprocessing, your file has its format changed and can have also its name changed.
+> > During each step of pre-processing, your file has its format changed and can have also its name changed.
 > > To be able to continue to MSMS processing, you need to have a RData object wich is **merged and grouped** (step 4 and 5) at least.
 It means that you should have a file named `xset.merged.groupChromPeaks.RData` (and maybe with some step more in it).
 > {: .warning}
 {: .details}

-# Stopover : Verify your datas after the XCMS preprocessing
+# Stopover : Verify your datas after the XCMS pre-processing

 When you have process **all or only needed** steps described before, you can continue with the MS/MS processing part with **msPurity** package.
 Don't forget to always check your files format !
 For the next step you need to have this file `xset.merged.groupChromPeaks.*.RData` where * is the name of **optionnal** steps you could do during the pre-processing.
 For our example, your file should be named `xset.merged.groupchromPeaks.RData`.
 {: .text-justify}

 > ### {% icon comment %} Comment
 >
-> The preprocessing part of this analysis can be **quite time-consuming**, and already corresponds to quite a few number of steps, depending of your analysis.
+> The pre-processing part of this analysis can be **quite time-consuming**, and already corresponds to quite a few number of steps, depending of your analysis.
 We highly recommend, at this step of the MS/MS workflow, to split your analysis by beginning a new Galaxy history with **only the files you need** (final xset Rdata file and your data collection of mzML).
 This will help you in limiting selecting the wrong dataset in further analysis, and bring a little **tidiness** for future review of your MS/MS analysis process.
 You should also be able to make a better peakpicking in the future in the same history and it will not be polluated by MS/MS part of your process.
 > {: .text-justify}
 >
 > > ### {% icon tip %} Tip: Copy dataset to a new history